kpetersen04/kpetersen04/README.md

 #### I'm a software engineering student.

 I'm currently enrolled on the General Assembly Software Engineering Immersive Course which covers Web Development from frontend to backend.
-My expected completion date is 6 May 2023 and I'll then be looking for my first role as a junior full stack software engineer.
+My expected completion date is 6 May 2023 and I'll then be looking for my first role as a junior software engineer.

 #### Check out some of my recent work: